maleb0lge/TextAnaliticsLalo/README.md

 Another Change from @maleb0lge

+Ok this is task #2 subtask 1

+And this line is my random thought.

 # Using the Azure Text Analytics Cognitive Service

 This project uses Microsoft Azure's Text Analytics Cognitive Service to analyze different sets of text and extract key information that can be very important to achieve several business objectives.
 It is conformed of a single Python Notebook that: